 2. In the Project Manager window, select headphone.dsn.

-The list of changes are displayed, the components references in this case.
+4. When the Update Schematic form appears, the list of changes are displayed, the components references in this case.

 The schematic is updated with the changes made in the board.